“The Ecopreneur” Content Series

 Bay, HI.

-Vin, with his relaxed vibe and stylish hat, was recommended by the PMDP team to take us to sea—he shared a small stash of salty & sweet dried plum candy with me on deck.
-I couldn’t resist his natural, easygoing steeze 📷 on 35mm ☀︎
+Vin, calm and cool with his stylish hat, was suggested by the PMDP team to guide us at sea.
+On deck, he shared some salty and sweet dried plum candy with me.
+I loved his natural, laid-back style 📷 on 35mm ☀︎

 That’s a wrap